swissmanu/pattern-matching-with-typescript/README.md

 We can use a `switch` statement to map `number`s to its desired `string` representation.

-Doing so is straightforward, though we can make out flaws for `matchNumber`:
+Doing so is straightforward, but we can make out flaws for `matchNumber`:

 1. The *behavior* for each case is baked into the `matchNumber` function.
-If you want to map `number`s too, let's say `boolean`s, you have to reimplement the complete `switch` block in another function.
+You have to reimplement the complete `switch` block if you want to map to something else than a `string`, for example a `boolean`.
-2. Requirements can be misinterpreted and behavior for a case gets lost.
+2. Functional requirements can be misinterpreted and behavior for a case gets lost.
 What about `4`?
 What if a developer forgets about `default`?
    The possibility of bugs multiplies easily when the `switch` is reimplemented several times as described under point 1.

-Trying to solve these flaws outlines requirements for an improved solution:
+These flaws can be translated into a set of characteristics for a solution:

 1. Separate matching a specific *case* from its *behavior*
 2. Make reuse of matcher simple to prevent bugs through duplicated code